Table of Contents

 - By default, Gradescope will email users to say that they've been added to the course.
 If you don't want users to be notified uncheck "Let new users know that they were added to the course" in the dialog box.

 - Click Sync Roster.
 If students add/drop in Canvas, be sure to re-sync the roster.
 Existing submissions/grades for dropped students will be preserved.
 See the Adding Students and Staff article for more tips.
 If you have any problems while syncing your roster, see the Troubleshooting section at the end of this page or contact firstname.lastname@example.org.To add or change section names: After syncing, click Download Roster (bottom of Gradescope Roster page) > Add or update section values on the CSV file > Click Add Students or Staff > Upload the CSV back to Gradescope.
 Canvas linking and any existing submissions and grades will be preserved as long as emails stay the same.
-Please note that if you are using LTI 1.0 + API and re-sync your roster, you will lose any customized section names you added.
+If sections were synced from Canvas and you re-sync your roster, you will lose any customized section names that were manually added.